 Incognito browsers aren't actually all that complex, though some of the language surrounding them can be.
 The main question is not always how they function, however, but how well they function.
 Do incognito browsers protect your privacy from the government, your Internet service provider, or your employer?
 What is this function best used for, and what should you avoid online?
+What's the best way for hiding search history, and can employers access or even track which sites you look at?

 These questions may sound like the stuff of Internet conspiracy theories, but personal privacy is important.
 If you have questions about incognito browsing, this list can give you some answers.
+Make sure to check these misunderstood info about incognito mode.

 How Much Information Does My Browser Usually Store?